 - New members must complete and sign the new member application.
 It is the responsibility of the contact person to review the policy and procedures with new carpool members.
 Payment is due on the 20th of the month previous to when you wish to start.

 - Renewal forms will be mailed with monthly permits.
 Renewals and checks must be received by the 20th of each month to avoid $20 late fee.
-Renewals received after the 5th of the participation month will not be processed and held for the next month.
+Renewals received after the 5th of the participation month when there is a wait list at the participating facility, will be placed on the wait list and payment returned.
 Permits are issued by MAIL ONLY, no exceptions.

 - The renewal form must be completed in full monthly, including any changes in members.
 Information regarding carpool members' names, addresses, phone numbers, work locations, and work hours must be kept current and updated.